nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ## Fin

 That concludes the practical demonstration of RSA being used in a near-real-world example.
+I hope you enjoyed learning and participating.
+Please feel free to raise any issues at: [https://github.com/nhoyle-unsw/learn-encryption-with-python/issues](https://github.com/nhoyle-unsw/learn-encryption-with-python/issues)

 **_Remember: Never roll your own crypto_**
 (unless it is for learning and demonstration purposes)